-The love of sleeping in cars that so many babies (and some adults) have is actually pretty logical and intuitive – car trips combine a lot of a baby’s favorite things, and it’s believed that certain qualities of the car may make him feel like he is in the womb, and makes him feel secure.
+The love of sleeping in cars that so many babies (and some adults) have is actually pretty logical and intuitive – car trips combine a lot of a baby’s favorite things, and it’s believed that certain qualities of the car may make them feel like they is in the womb, and makes them feel secure.
 These qualities include:

 - Sound: The low rumble of the engine is sometimes compared to the rumble of the body surrounding the uterus, or to a white noise machine, which many babies depend on to provide a stable background of sound to fall asleep to.

 - Motion: The motion of the car has to be a key ingredient – babies don’t usually fall asleep in stopped cars the same way, after all.
 The motion is constant without being jarring (unless there are a lot of sudden stops!), like the physical equivalent of white noise.
 Again, the comparison can be made to the movement of the uterus inside the womb.

 - Setting: Car seats can feel cozy and secure in much the same way that a swaddle does.
 Newborns sometimes take some time before they start stretching out their arms and legs, as they get used to having so much extra space out in the world, but when they’re looking for security, many babies find it in confined spaces.